dmandelin/world/notes/next.md

   will be all we need at first.

-And some bug fixes we'll need:
-- Natural increase display on front page doesn't work.
+And some bug fixes we'll need: x Natural increase display on front page doesn't work.

 The list:
-x Fix natural increase display bug
-X Make settlements grow internally and split x show # settlements on graph x reduce population growth: it's growing too fast
+x Fix natural increase display bug x Make settlements grow internally and split x show # settlements on graph x reduce population growth: it's growing too fast
 - War vs peace internally and externally